hackerb9/mrpiggy/README.md

 	- [ ] Check how Open Watcom's PACKDATA works.
 Kermit 3.14 notes
 		  state that 40KB was saved by using PACKDATA option of LINK.EXE.
-That option exists in Open Watcom but produces no savings in file size.
+That option exists in Open Watcom but produces no savings in file size.<br/> ** WARNING! ** I had thought this was a safe thing to experiment with, but I realized that since stack checking is disabled, a smaller segment size might cause pointers to wrap around!
-	- [ ] Look into runtime DOS executable compressors.
+	- [X] Look into runtime DOS executable compressors.
 Do any exist that are Free Software?
+Surprisingly, Yes!
+          [UPX](https://github.com/upx/upx) can be installed with `apt
+          install upx-ucl`.
+Running `upx` on KERMIT.EXE cuts the size in half to 152 KB.
   - Complex Methods
 	- [ ] Conditional compilation
 		- [ ] Add "Lite" versions (no NET, no GRAPHICS, neither) to Makefile.
 		- [ ] Identify other large subsystems
 			- [ ] serial port? script interpreter?
+H19 and other terms?
 			- [X] what does CHECK command identify?
 				- IF:
 				- Graphics: